The Value of a Good Acting Coach

 First, let’s talk about submitting to representation.
 This process is actually easier than it seems, as most agents and managers who are accepting submissions have detailed instructions on their website of what information they want to be sent in and the method of sending that they prefer.
 For example, some agencies might prefer email over old-school mail.
 Make sure you are doing your research on agencies before applying, and that you’ve carefully looked over what their submission requirements are.
 If you’re not seeing a “Submissions” or “New Talent” tab on their website, chances are they aren’t looking for new talent right now.
 So be respectful if that’s the case and only apply to agencies who are accepting new faces!

 Now, in the beginning, we mentioned that The Actor’s Scene can help you out in your search for an agent or manager.
 On the edge of your seat?
-At the end of our 32-week course program, regardless of which class you choose to take, we have a showcase where we invite industry professionals from all over the country to watch our students perform.
+At the end of our 32-week On-Camera based programs, we have a showcase where we invite industry professionals from all over the country to watch our students perform.
 This includes casting directors, production companies, and of course agents and managers.
-While we don’t guarantee representation, the TAS showcase had a 98% callback rate last year, meaning that many of our students met with and even ended up signing contracts with an agent or manager at the end of their class.
+While we don’t guarantee representation, the TAS showcase has had a 97+% callback rate the last 6 years, meaning that many of our students met with and even ended up signing contracts with an agent or manager at the end of their class.
 It is super important that if you are looking to gain representation you are taking classes and plugged into a studio.
-Showcase is a natural next step for our beginner students who start with our Foundations of Acting class, as they get to be seen by agents and managers after completing our 8-month program and learning about the basic acting tools, commercial technique, character building, and even working with scripts!
+Showcase is a natural next step for our beginner students who start with our On-Camera Foundations class, as they get to be seen by agents and managers after completing our 8-month program and learning about the basic acting tools, commercial technique, character building, and even working with scripts!
 All classes get to participate in the showcase, so no matter what level you are at, we can offer training and advice in addition to this amazing networking opportunity!
 Don’t miss out if you’re looking to get started in the Atlanta film and TV industry.

 Ready to get started?
 Reach out today!